alexramos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

+##### Figure 1.
+German Traffic Sign data, example for each class

+![alt text][image4]

+##### Figure 2.
-Here is an exploratory visualization of the data set.
-It is a grouped bar chart showing the percentage of each class across the three train, validation, and test datasets.
+Grouped bar chart showing the percentage of each class across the three train, validation, and test datasets.
 This shows that the distribution of classes are similar across datasets.
 One notable difference is that the validation set has slightly more representation of labels [0, 6, 15, 19, 20, 21, 22, 30, 33, 34, 36, 40].

 ![alt text][image1]